davischilling/studies/mock-interview.md

 Perfect Answer:
 CommonJS uses require, synchronous, Node-specific.
-ESM uses import/export, async, standardized, supports tree-shaking.
+ESM uses import/export, async, standardized (It works natively in browsers and modern JavaScript environments, not just Node.js), supports tree-shaking.

-9. What is tail-call optimization?
+9. How does prototypal inheritance work?

 Perfect Answer:
-A compiler optimization that reuses stack frames for tail-recursive calls.
-JS engines rarely apply it but conceptually it prevents stack overflows.

-10. How does prototypal inheritance work?

-Perfect Answer:
-Objects inherit directly from other objects via the [[Prototype]] chain, enabling shared methods and memory-efficient OOP without classical classes.
+Prototypal inheritance means objects inherit properties and methods directly from other objects through the Prototype chain, which enables shared behavior, efficient memory usage, and flexible object composition—without needing classical classes.

 🟦 SECTION 2 — Node.js Core
-11. Explain Node’s event loop in simple terms.
+10. Explain Node’s event loop in simple terms.

 Perfect Answer:
 The event loop schedules JS execution and processes callbacks.
 Async operations are offloaded to libuv threads and completed callbacks are queued back to the loop.

-12. What is backpressure in Node streams?
+11. What is backpressure in Node streams?

 Perfect Answer:
 It’s when a consumer can’t process data as fast as the producer emits it.
 Streams handle this automatically using the return value of write() and the drain event.

-13. How do you prevent blocking the event loop?
+12. How do you prevent blocking the event loop?

 Perfect Answer:
 Use worker threads, break long loops, use streaming, or offload CPU-heavy tasks to background processes.

-14. Difference between process.nextTick() and setImmediate()?
+13. Difference between process.nextTick() and setImmediate()?

 Perfect Answer:
 nextTick runs before the event loop continues;
 setImmediate runs after the poll phase. nextTick can starve the loop.

+14. What is libuv and what does it do?

+Perfect Answer:
+libuv is a multi-platform C library that provides Node.js with an event-driven, asynchronous I/O model.
+It handles low-level tasks like:

+- Handle the event loop
+- Asynchronous file and network
+- Manages Thread pool
+- Cross-platform abstractions (works on Linux, macOS, Windows) In short, libuv powers Node.js’s non-blocking I/O and event loop, enabling high concurrency and performance.

 15. What is the libuv thread pool used for?